By Glenn Brill, managing director, FTI Consulting Inc.

 The demise of the super-regional mall is symptomatic of change in the local community as shoppers and retailers fail to support the asset.
 Ultimately, a dead mall must be approached as an opportunity to participate in local community and economic development.
 Changes in land use can accommodate generational shifts in demographics, development trends and community needs.

 Developers need to focus on opportunities to reinvent dead malls as part of larger redevelopment projects that are designed to preserve short-term land values and capitalize on broader long-term community and economic development trends.
-Change creates opportunity, and the opportunity to partner with local government as part of broad-based community and economic development plan offers a path to value creation.
+Change creates opportunity, and the opportunity to partner with local government as part of a broad-based community and economic development plan offers a path to value creation.

 Glenn Brill is a managing director in the Strategic and Transaction Advisory Group within the Real Estate Solutions Practice at FTI Consulting Inc. in New York.
 Contact him at [email protected].
 The views expressed herein are those of the author(s) and not necessarily the views of FTI Consulting Inc., its management, its subsidiaries, its affiliates, or its other professionals.
 FTI Consulting Inc., including its subsidiaries and affiliates, is a consulting firm and is not a certified public accounting firm or a law firm.